 As the owners say, the way you like it is the way they fix it.
 Hand-cut grilled steaks, excellent burgers and grilled chicken; you name it, Willy’s has it.
 And you can’t beat the country atmosphere for a relaxing, good time.

 Serving more than just your same old cup of java, The Ground Cafe offers organic air roasted espresso, chai tea, real fruit smoothies and fresh-made sandwiches.
 Ride your bike down to the Chase Tower and grab a chicken salad croissant and a cream soda from the 1920s soda fountain.

 Hayashi offers a fun atmosphere for a quick lunch or a night out.
 Cook tables allow diners to watch the chef in action or sit back and relax in the Tatami room with low tables and floor seating.
 The cuisine is Japanese-style with a sushi bar.

 If you’re a local on a quick lunch break or a tourist driving through, stop at Henk’s.
 The barbecue is savory and sweet and the jalapeño cheese sausage makes for a tasty snack.
 And for you early birds, Henk’s also serves a satisfying breakfast.

-Hoagies made a name for themselves with a delicious Philly steak sandwich.
-Now the deli has a new location and newly-expanded menu.
+Hoagies made a name for itself with its delicious Philly steak sandwich.
 Fill up at lunch or dinner with a warm Panini or a generously portioned Colossal Spud.